This post will look at non-toxic pipe options for the home: PEX, Copper, PP, PVC and ABS.

 Copper pipes can be considered for those extremely sensitive to plastics.
 However, there are also health risks associated with it.

-I personally am more concerned with metals in my drinking water than chemicals, as metal is a more problematic underlying toxin.
+I personally am more concerned with metals in my drinking water than chemicals.

 It’s also longer lasting.
 The chemical leaching in PEX will go down over time while copper will continue to leach.
-Personally, many of my own health problems were caused by copper pipes so I’m not a big fan.
+Personally, I’m biased because many of my own health problems were caused by copper pipes.
 I would choose PEX over copper every time.